 Project proposals may request Project-based Vouchers (PBV).
-Based on the availability of funds, OCHA may provide up to 210 Project-Based Vouchers for new Permanent Supportive Housing units under this NOFA.
+Based on the availability of funds, OCHA may provide up to 218 in VASH, Mainstream and/or Housing Choice Project-Based Vouchers for new Permanent Supportive Housing units under this NOFA.

 The County will select proposals that are solicited by the NOFA or were previously selected based on a NOFA or an RFP competition.
-This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program that was subject to a competition in accordance with the requirements of the applicable program, community development program, or supportive services program that requires competitive selection of proposals, e.g., HOME, and units for which competitively awarded LIHTCs have been provided, where the proposal has been selected in accordance with such program's competitive selection requirements.
+This may include selection of a proposal for housing assisted under a federal, state, or local government housing assistance program that was subject to a competition in accordance with the requirements of the applicable program, community development program, or supportive services program that requires competitive selection of proposals, e.g., HOME, and units for which competitively awarded Low-Income Housing Tax Credits (LIHTCs) have been provided, where the proposal has been selected in accordance with such program's competitive selection requirements.